CorLife app Privacy Notice (September 2021)

 If you direct us to share – You can direct us to disclose your personal data to third parties, who may include your GP or other physician, your employer.

-To our processors – We will transfer your personal data to our processors, or otherwise permit our processors to use it.
+To our processors –We will transfer your personal data to our processors, or otherwise permit our processors to use it.
 They can use the personal data only on our instructions.
-Our processors include: our staff; other members of our group of companies; the laboratories that carry out your blood test (to whom we provide your name and date of birth, prior to the blood test); our analytics service provider (currently Amazon Web Services Inc, Google Inc. and Microsoft Corporation), our IT service providers who provide, maintain, improve, manage, optimise or fix the app, our infrastructure and websites; our business service providers who provide customer support, sales, data analysis, research and survey services; and our professional service providers, being accountants, legal advisers and insurance brokers.
+Our processors include: our staff; other members of our group of companies; the laboratories that carry out your blood test (to whom we provide your name and date of birth, prior to the blood test); our analytics service provider (currently Amazon Web Services Inc, Google Inc and Microsoft Corporation); our IT service providers who provide, maintain, improve, manage, optimise or fix the app, our infrastructure and websites; our business service providers who provide customer support, sales, data analysis, education and research, and survey services (currently Typeform, Mailchimp and Thinkific Labs Inc); and our professional service providers, being accountants, legal advisers and insurance brokers.

 To other controllers – We may disclose your personal data to any court, tribunal, mediator or similar for the purposes of establishing, exercising or defending any legal rights; to any person who evaluates us, or any part of our business or assets, with a view to any share or asset-based merger, acquisition, sale or purchase transaction; our professional service providers will be controllers of the personal data that we provide to them, where required by their legal obligations or permitted by Data Protection Legislation.